If you have excess house paint that you want to throw away after painting – it can be difficult to dispose of with your waste management company.

 Although you are not supposed to toss out liquid paint due to its hazardous properties, there are still ways you can use the responsibly without causing any harm.

-If you are wondering what you can do with left over wet waste paint, here are my most favorite options…
+If you are wondering what you can do with leftover wet waste paint, here are my favorite options…

 1- Use to fix small projects

-Instead of tossing them out, use them to paint boring small spaces like your bookshelf, inside the cabinet, trims, stairs or steps, old picture frames, antique figurines, legs of wooden chair or table, or other vintage furniture.
+Instead of tossing them out, use them to paint boring small spaces like your bookshelf, inside the cabinet, trims, stairs or steps, old picture frames, antique figurines, legs of wooden chairs or tables, or other vintage furniture.

 2- Take them to a disposal center

 Unlike latex paints that can be disposed of at home, oil-based paints can be difficult to dispose of due to their hazardous nature.